-SECTION 1 Introduction 7 Section 1.1 You are currently enrolled in Great Plains Medicare Advantage (HMO I-SNP) which is a specialized Medicare Advantage Plan ("Special Needs Plan") Section 1.2 What is the Evidence of Coverage booklet about?
-Section 1.3 Legal information about the Evidence of Coverage .7 SECTION 2 What makes you eligible to be a plan member?
-8 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
-9 Section 2.3 Here is the plan service area for Great Plains Medicare Advantage (HMO I-SNP) 9 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
-10 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 10 Section 3.2 The Provider Directory.
-Your guide to all providers in the plan's network .
-10 Section 3.3 The Pharmacy Directory.
-Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs .
-12 SECTION 4 Your monthly premium for Great Plains Medicare Advantage (HMO I-SNP) .
-12 Section 4.1 How much is your plan premium?
-SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+SECTION 1 Introduction 7 Section 1.1 You are currently enrolled in Great Plains Medicare Advantage Gold (HMO I-SNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan") Section 1.2 What is the Evidence of Coverage booklet about?
+7 Section 1.3 Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan member?
+8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
+9 Section 2.3 Here is the plan service area for Great Plains Medicare Advantage Gold (HMO I-SNP) 9 Section 2.4 U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us?
+10 Section 3.1 Your plan membership card - Use it to get all covered care and prescription • drugs Section 3.2 The Provider Directory .
+Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory .
+Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 12 SECTION 4 Your monthly premium for Great Plains Medicare Advantage Gold (HMC Section 4.1 I-SNP) How much is your plan premium?
+Section 4.1 12 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 13 Section 5.1 What is the Part D "late enrollment penalty"?
 13 Section 5.2 How much is the Part D late enrollment penalty? .
-14 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 14 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty? .
+14 Section 5.3 In some situations, you can enroll late and not have to pay the penalty .
+14 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 15 SECTION 6 Do you have to pay an extra Part D amount because of your income?
-15 Section 6.1 Who pays an extra Part D amount because of income? .
-15 Section 6.2 How much is the extra Part D amount? .
-16 Section 6.3 What can you do if you disagree about paying an extra Part D amount? .
-16 Section 6.4 What happens if you do not pay the extra Part D amount? .
+Section 6.1 Who pays an extra Part D amount because of income? .
+15 Section 6.2 How much is the extra Part D amount?
+Section 6.3 What can you do if you disagree about paying an extra Part D amount? .
 16